 - Come in a variety of sizes, colours and shapes.
 Generally green is the most popular colour but they can be put inside another decorative cache pot if desired for aesthetics.

-- Can lean a bit if the soil potting mix is not well watered in.
+- Can lean a bit if the potting mix is not well watered in or evenly distributed.

 - Generally regarded as a temporary home for plants.